saad-yaqoob/saad-yaqoob/README.md

 ---

-> "Code is like humor.
-When you have to explain it, it’s bad." — Cory House
+> "Everybody should learn to program a computer, because it teaches you how to think." — Steve Jobs